liangjingyang/aque_db/README.md

 Introduction
 ------------
+    A simple key-value DB abstraction for webgame or others.
     Most of data is convert to binary by term_to_binary/1 before inserted into databases.
     Do not use AqueDB, if you need update data in DB client direct.

     AqueDb provides:

+        init tables(see aque_db.app.src)

         pool(poolboy)